 The Ritter Farm was settled in 1853 by our German ancestors, and it has remained in our family ever since.
 The original 50-acre plot is tucked behind a thick row of pine trees, the rough driveway extending back to rolling fields filled with timothy grass and oats, amidst a variety of wildflowers.
 Louisa and Karl Ritter originally constructed a small cabin, which was replaced by the extant 1886 Italianate farmhouse.
 This house, graceful in its simplicity, is perched atop a rise with the main half-banked timber framed barn standing beyond, against an avenue of mature maple trees.
-Between the house and barn is a “squirrel tail” wood-fired bread oven constructed of laid-up field stone with an inner layer of brick, the structure once accompanied by a variety of small outbuildings before the diversified subsistence operation transitioned out of full-time production.
+Between the house and barn is a “squirrel tail” wood-fired bread oven constructed of laid-up field stone with an

 The buildings look much like they did a century ago.
 The farmhouse, with its gingerbread-trimmed porch and arched windows, contains original furniture within its hand-grained wood interior, set in rooms adorned with intricately laid wallpaper configurations.
 My parents, brother, sister and I spend pieces of each summer here, with additional trips as we can manage.
 Certain smells and sounds punctuate our experience there: bacon wafting up from the wood-fired kitchen stove in the morning, the old oil furnace rumbling on in the winter to heat only the first level, the scent of the linoleum kitchen floor when first entering the place after our long trip from Massachusetts.
 Although bacon on the stove remains a fixed element, other memories of our sweet farmhouse have changed.
 We restored the kitchen floor to its original yellow pine boards, which lingered patiently under the 1960s “improvements” and are now re-varnished to their prime glory.
 We painted the accompanying knotty pine cabinets to achieve an aesthetic more compatible with the rest of the house.
 We no longer have to hear or smell the furnace, its replacement being a geothermal system that utilizes an existing chimney chase which used to service multiple small central stoves.
 The furniture, rather than smelling musty, is fresh with the resulting regulation in temperature and humidity.
 To further promote a healthy and energy efficient environment, we invested in custom “Invisible Storms”, tinted dark red to match the historic windows.
 The old barn also has a new standing seam metal roof, expertly installed by neighboring Amish craftsmen.